Hazelight/Docs-UnrealEngine-Angelscript/content/_index.md

 ## Mission Statement
 When making gameplay systems of higher complexity, blueprint visual scripting can easily lead to unmaintainable spaghetti.
-Making these systems in C++ imposes long iteration times however, and can be daunting for Designers to use.
+However, making these systems in C++ imposes long iteration times, and can be daunting for designers or gameplay scripters to use.

 With this plugin you can write gameplay in a customized version of [Angelscript](https://www.angelcode.com/angelscript/), a simple but powerful scripting language.

 Some key benefits that this plugin helps achieve:
 * **Rapid Iteration** - Scripts can be reloaded instantly in the editor, letting developers focus on creating cool shit instead of waiting for compiles and editor restarts.
-* **Improved Cooperation** - Because Gameplay Programmers and Designers are no longer separated by the C++/Blueprint divide, they can work closely together using the same systems and tools.
+* **Improved Cooperation** - Because programmers and designers are no longer separated by the C++/Blueprint divide, they can work closely together using the same systems and tools.
 * **Performance** - Angelscript performs *significantly* better than blueprint for game scripting, and approaches native C++ performance when using [transpiled scripts](/cpp-bindings/precompiled-data) in a shipping build.

 ## Features